Testing the isotropy of high energy cosmic rays using spherical needlets: Needlet based test procedure and other anisotropy tests

 \section{Needlet based test procedure and other anisotropy tests}

-We introduce here two anisotropy detection procedures based on the needlet analysis of $\{X_i\}_{i=1\dots,n}$.
+We introduce here two anisotropy detection procedures based on the needlet analysis of $\{X_i\}_{i=1,\ldots,n}$.
 The first one is based on multiple testing and will be referred to as \multiple.
-The second one uses an estimate of the density plugged in a distance criterion, and will be referred to as \plugin.
-For sake of further comparison (see Section~\ref{sec:monte-carlo-exper}), we also describe two existing methods that are used in the gamma ray burst and cosmic ray literature.
-The first one is based on a nearest neighbour analysis \citep[see][]{quashnock:lamb:1993b,1993MNRAS.265L..65N,efron:petrosian:1995}.
-The second one relies on the two-point correlation \citep[see e.g.][] {kachelriess:semikoz:2006}.
+The second one uses an estimate of the density plugged in a distance criterion and will be referred to as \plugin.
+For the sake of further comparison (see Section \ref{sec:monte-carlo-exper}), we also describe two existing methods that are used in the gamma ray burst and cosmic ray literature.
+The first one is based on a nearest neighbour analysis [see \citet{quashnock:lamb:1993b}, \citet{efron:petrosian:1995}].
+The second one relies on the two-point correlation [see, e.g., \citet{1993MNRAS.265L..65N}, \citet{kachelriess:semikoz:2006}].

 We want detection procedures that are efficient from a $\Lset^2$ point of view, but also for other $\Lset^p$ norms.
 In addition, we will require procedures that are simple to implement as well as adaptive to unknown and inhomogeneous smoothness.
-In Euclidean frameworks, these types of requirements are well-known to be efficiently handled by (non-linear) wavelet thresholding estimation in the context of density estimation \citep[see for instance][]{donoho:etal:1996}, or by multiple tests \citep{ingster:2000,spokoiny:1996}.
+In Euclidean frameworks, these types of requirements are well known to be efficiently handled by (nonlinear) wavelet thresholding estimation in the context of density estimation [see, e.g., \citet{donoho:etal:1996}] or by multiple tests [\citet{ingster:2000}, \citet{spokoiny:1996}].